afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 implies no other participants are needed at all.
 In fact anyone can start using git even with no internet connection.
-It is just a way to maintain history of anything that you are working on, somewhat like making multiple copies but more advanced (git allows for non-linear history tree, visualising changes, searching through a history tree, reapplying changes from branches or just deleting changes selectively in the past and much more).
+It is just a way to maintain history of anything that you are working on, somewhat like making multiple copies but more advanced (git allows for a non-linear history tree, visualising changes, searching through the history tree, reapplying changes from branches or deleting changes selectively in the past and much more).

 Now there is a subtle point with regards to Github.
 Since there is no central repository, what is the role of Github?
 Github plays a role of a participant who